Do you like to decorate for fall?

 This is my favorite season, and I always get so excited to bring little touches of fall into my house – but, I as much as I adore fall, I tend to prefer to keep things simple.
 A cozy candle here.
 A super plush blanket there.
 A couple of pumpkins grouped together…done!

-Some years I’ve done more, some years I do nothing…but this year I decided to keep things extra sparse with more of a fall feel than a full-out redecoration for fall.
+Some years I’ve done more, some years I do nothing…but in the last few years, I’ve decided to keep things extra sparse with more of a fall feel than a full-out redecoration for fall.

 Are you ready to jump right in?
 Let’s get fall started around here, shall we?!